ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Scattered snow showers before 11am, then isolated rain and snow showers between 11am and 2pm.
+         <h3>Today</h3>Isolated snow showers before 11am, then isolated rain and snow showers between 11am and 2pm.
 Mostly sunny.
-High near 41,
+High near 41, with
-         with temperatures falling to around 36 in the afternoon.
-West wind 8 to 15 mph, with gusts as high as 25 mph.
-Chance of precipitation is 30%.
+         temperatures falling to around 36 in the afternoon.
+West northwest wind 10 to 15 mph, with gusts as high as 25 mph.
+Chance of precipitation is 20%.
 Little or no snow accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">